TheJacksonLaboratory/intro-napari-workshop/napari-workshops/using_jupyter.md

 1. Open your terminal application

-2. Activate the `napari-workshop` conda environment, if you havn't already.
+2. Activate the `napari-workshop` conda environment, if you haven't already.

    ```bash
     conda activate napari-workshop